What’s the Best Method to Cook a Traditional Chinese Peking Duck with Crispy Skin?

 Any cooking endeavor begins with the selection of the right ingredients.
 For Peking duck, this starts with choosing a young, whole duck.
 When it comes to preparing the duck, a specific process is followed to achieve that coveted crispy skin.

-In parallel : How to Create a Gourmet Mexican Tamales with Pork and Red Chili Sauce?
+Also to see : How to Create a Gourmet Mexican Tamales with Pork and Red Chili Sauce?

 Now, let’s move on to the seasonings and flavorings.